egekorkan/ProxyServient/README.md

 # With Management

-## Running RegistryAgent
+## Running RegistrationAgent

-To run: Go to folder `WithManagement` and run `node RegistryAgent.js`
+To run: Go to folder `WithManagement` and run `node RegistrationAgent.js`

-After this the RegistryAgent should be running.
+After this the RegistrationAgent should be running.

-## Using RegistryAgent
+## Using RegistrationAgent

-*The variable types to use are given by the Thing Description of the RegistryAgent in RegistryAgent.jsonld*
+*The variable types to use are given by the Thing Description of the RegistrationAgent in RegistrationAgent.jsonld*

-RegistryAgent uses the actions and properties as defined by WoT.
+RegistrationAgent uses the actions and properties as defined by WoT.
 Currently there are 3 actions and 3 properties to interact with.

 The Thing Directory's address should be written into the *directoryAddress* property.
 It defaults to localhost port 8080 with http protocol.